 Lieux-Dits publishing

-The texts of the David Geselson’s productions, En Route-Kaddish, 2014, Doreen, 2016 and Silence and Fear, 2020 (in bilingual French-English) are published by Lieux-dits Editions.
+The texts of David Geselson’s productions, En Route-Kaddish, 2014, Doreen, 2016, Silence and Fear, 2020 (bilingual edition French-English), Neandertal, 2023, the series Traces are published by Lieux-Dits publishing.
 The text Unwritten Letters, 2017 is published by Le Tripode publishing.

 Lettres non-écrites (Unwritten Letters)